-- key performance indicators and performance reporting requirements - financial reporting requirements - a funding payment schedule - mandatory requirements for Working with Children checks, Working with Vulnerable People checks - mandatory requirements to comply with applicable work health and safety obligations including those provided under Commonwealth work health and safety legislation - insurance requirements including compliance with the Work Health and Safety Act 2011 (Cth) to cover your obligations in relation to the grant funding to be delivered - compliance with the Australian Privacy Principles as set out in Schedule 1 of the Privacy Act 1988.
-Further information about privacy and confidentiality is also included at section 15 of this document - requirements to maintain the confidentiality of any information deemed by the Commonwealth to be confidential - record keeping requirements.
+- key performance indicators and performance reporting requirements; - financial reporting requirements; - a funding payment schedule; - mandatory requirements for Working with Children checks and Working with Vulnerable People checks; - mandatory requirements to comply with applicable work health and safety obligations including those provided under Commonwealth work health and safety legislation; - insurance requirements including compliance with the Work Health and Safety Act 2011 (Cth) to cover your obligations in relation to the grant funding to be delivered; - compliance with the Australian Privacy Principles as set out in Schedule 1 of the Privacy Act 1988 (Cth) (the Privacy Act).
+Further information about privacy and confidentiality is also included at section 16 of this document;

+- requirements to maintain the confidentiality of any information deemed by the Commonwealth to be confidential; and/or - record keeping requirements.